apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Impersonation conditions can now be controlled via [principal attributes](../authentication/Surrogate-Authentication-AccountSelection.html) to allow for more fine-grained control.
 - CAS will forcefully not load services that might have been assigned a blank `id`, `name` or `serviceId` during service registration and loading.
 - ID token `jti` claims in [OpenID Connect](../authentication/OIDC-Authentication.html) are no longer ticket (granting-ticket) identifiers but are instead digested using `SHA-512`.
+- The default content encryption algorithm for crypto operations has now switched to `A256CBC-HS512`.

 ## Library Upgrades